tshepang/blog/content/battle-in-heaven-2005.md

 probably inspired by it, both in terms of explicit sexual shots and very slow and pro-longed takes.

-The only characters that seem alive are the young gal (fucking gorgeous) and her friends.
+The only characters that seem alive are the young woman (fucking gorgeous) and her friends.

   [Crimson Gold]: @/crimson-gold-2003.md